The

 that had signed a treaty.
 They put in it that if a neutral country (one not involved in the treaty)

-went to war with any of the five countries and one of the five signers had gone to their
+went to war with any of the five countries and one of the five signers went to their

-assistance then none of the other signing countries could also join in
+assistance then none of the other signing countries could join

-In this case if one of these five countries went to war with us they would know that only one country could come to our aid.
+In this case if one of the five countries went to war with us then they only had to worry about one country coming to our aid.

-If we were invaded then we were going to simultaneously submit a request for aid to the other four countries that had signed the treaty.
+So how would we win or at least have started WWI?
+If one of the five countries declared war on us then we were going to simultaneously submit a request for aid to the other four countries.
 Since all four would be presented with the request at the same time then those countries could each say

 independence alone even against Austria-Prussia (though it would have